 We perform nearly 4,000 sestamibi scans annually, nearly 25 times the number performed at any other hospital in the world.
 Of course we are better at it.
 Many of the techniques used for these scans were developed here by Dr Norman and his team back in the 1990’s (yes, he is that old!).

 If you had a scan somewhere else, they probably did some scans on you, then sent you away for a while and then scanned you again later.
-We never do that—it is a waste of time and doesn’t accomplish anything.
+We never do that—it wastes time and doesn’t accomplish anything.
 Some of you may have had one scan, and then moved to a different machine to do a different type of scan (a SPECT/CT).
-We believe this is an unnecessary waste of time and money and is what people do when they don’t do this very often.
+This is also unnecessary for 99.5% of folks and is what doctors do when they don’t do this very often.
 They are trying very hard to find the parathyroid tumor because they are not going to look at any other gland.

 We have unquestionably the best scans in the world performed by the most experienced technicians in the world.
-About 90% of the scans done at other places are completely worthless pieces of junk, which is why we don’t ever want to see any scans you had before coming here.
-What a waste of time and money by non-experts!
+About 90% of the scans done at other places are worthless, which is why we don’t want to see any scans you had before coming here.

 No worries!
 No claustrophobia.